mcolvin35/Engineering_4_Notebook/README.md

 </details>

 #### **Reflection**
 My biggest hurdle for this assignment was figuring out how to code for the OLED screen.
+You need to create a display group, define everything in that group, and then send it to the screen.

 &nbsp;